 |Cost of equity||17%||18%||19%||21%||23%|

-From case 1 to case 3, the company increases its financial leverage and as a result, the debt increases from 10% to 50% and equity decreases from 90% to 50%.
-The cost of debt and equity also rise as stated in the table above because of the company’s higher exposure to risk.
+From case 1 to case 3, the company increases its financial leverage, and as a result, the debt increases from 10% to 50%, and equity decreases from 90% to 50%.
+The cost of debt and equity also rises, as stated in the table above, because of the company’s higher exposure to risk.
 The new WACC is decreased from 16.3% to 15.5%.

-As observed, with the increase in the financial leverage of the company, the overall cost of capital reduces, despite the individual increases in the cost of debt and equity respectively.
-The reason being that debt is a cheaper source of finance.
+As observed, with the increase in the company’s financial leverage, the overall cost of capital reduces, despite the individual increases in the cost of debt and equity, respectively.
+The reason is that debt is a cheaper source of finance.

-Now, look at the situation in case 3 to case 5, the company increases its financial leverage further and as a result, the debt is increased from 50% to 90% and equity from 50% to 10%.
-The cost of debt and equity rise further.
+Now, look at the situation in case 3 to case 5, the company increases its financial leverage further, and as a result, the debt is increased from 50% to 90% and equity from 50% to 10%.
+The cost of debt and equity rises further.
 The new WACC is increased from 15.5% to 16.7%.
-As observed, with the increase in the financial leverage of the company, the overall cost of capital increases.
+As observed, with the increase in the company’s financial leverage, the overall cost of capital increases.

 The above exercise shows that increasing the debt reduces WACC, but only to a certain level.
-After that level is crossed, a further increase in the debt level increases WACC and reduces the market value of the company.Last updated on : March 15th, 2018
+After that level is crossed, a further increase in the debt level increases WACC and reduces the company’s market value.